-Customer funds segregation.
-MS&Co. must keep customer cash, securities, and other property ("customer funds") provided to MS&Co. to margin or guarantee customer futures and swap customer transactions segregated from MS&Co.'s own funds.
-Depending on the purpose for which such funds are received, customer funds deposited with MS&Co. are allocated to (i) customer segregated accounts for U.S. futures and options on futures; (ii) customer cleared swaps accounts; or (iii) customer foreign futures and options on futures "secured amount" accounts (each, and collectively, the "customer segregated accounts").
+Customer Funds Segregation and MS&Co.
+Collateral Management and Investments customer segregated accounts for U.S. futures and options on futures; (ii) customer cleared swaps accounts; or (iii) customer foreign futures and options on futures "secured amount" accounts (each, and collectively, the "customer segregated accounts").
 Customer funds required to be held in one type of customer segregated account may not be commingled with funds required to be held in another type of customer segregated account (except as specifically authorized under applicable law or by the CFTC).